plone/plone.recipe.zeoserver/README.rst

 zeo-log
   The filename of the ZEO log file.
 Defaults to ``var/log/${partname}.log``.

+zeo-log-level
+  Control the logging level in the eventlog.
+Defaults to ``info``.

+zeo-log-max-size
+  Maximum size of ZEO log file.
+Enables log rotation.

+zeo-log-old-files
+  Number of previous log files to retain when log rotation is enabled.
+Defaults to ``1``.

 zeo-log-format
   Format of logfile entries.
 Defaults to ``%(asctime)s %(message)s``.